uchaud6/Tic-Toe-Computer-Vs-Computer-Game/README.md

 # Tic-Toe-Computer-Vs-Computer-Game

 Tic Tac Toe module tictac.py.
-Used to have computer versus computer game and check for next possible moves.
+Module purpose is to have simple computer versus computer game and check for next possible moves.
 # Functions have comments explaining purpose.